michaelschiltz/peripheral-visions/session 04 - the bakumatsu currency crisis and the brush with disaster.md

 ### Aftermath
 * negotiations with the foreign powers (see discussion in Roy Hanashiro)
-  * Auslin, Michael R. Negotiating with Imperialism: The Unequal Treaties and the Culture of Japanese Diplomacy.
+  * Auslin, Michael R. *Negotiating with Imperialism: The Unequal Treaties and the Culture of Japanese Diplomacy*.
 Harvard University Press, 2004.